 Born: 1896, St. Clements, Ipswich.

-Died: 5th February 1915; age 19; Died at No 2 British Field Ambulance of Wounds received near Neurve Chappelle while serving along side his brother Private Stanley Borrett.
+Died: In the morning of the 5th February 1915; age 19; Died at No 2 British Field Ambulance of Wounds received near Neurve Chappelle whilst leading his men up to his post in the trenches.
+He was serving along side his brother Private Stanley Borrett.

 Residence: ‘Stanley Villas’, 12, Newton Road, Ipswich.